EHL Executive Committee

 Chief Executive Officer

-Before becoming CEO of the EHL Group, Michel Rochat was the General Director of Ecole hôtelière de Lausanne, a position which he had occupied since 2010.
-From 2003 on, he was also a member of EHL's Board of Governors.
-He is moreover a member of the Board of Directors of EHL Advisory Services, formerly Lausanne Hospitality Consulting (LHC), Leysin American School, Council of Tourism (Switzerland Tourism), the Swiss School of Tourism and Hospitality (SSTH), of the Executive Committee of Entreprendre, and of Rotary Club of Western Lausanne.
+Before becoming CEO of the EHL Group in 2015, Michel Rochat was the General Director of Ecole hôtelière de Lausanne, a position which he had occupied since 2010.
+Prior to heading the executive committee, he had also been a member of EHL's Board of Governors between 2003 and 2010.
+He is the President of the Board of Directors of EHL Haute Ecole, EHL Advisory Services, EHL Singapore Ltd and the Swiss School of Tourism and Hospitality (EHL-SSTH).
+He is member of the Board of Directors of Leysin American School, Council of Tourism (Switzerland Tourism) as well as Fondation “semaine Suisse du goût”.

 The Council of State of Vaud canton gave him the title of Professor in 1998, and in the same year he was appointed Vice-Director of the Ecole d'ingénieurs du Canton de Vaud (EIVD - Engineering School of the Vaud canton) and Director of the LQF (Logistics - Quality - Training Systems) institute at the University of Applied Sciences of Western Switzerland.
-In 1988, he became Dean of Esig+, the Swiss school of graphics and package engineering.
-At the same time, he set up and ran Gresco SA, a consulting firm for local authorities in Switzerland and France.
+In 1988, he became Dean of esig+, the Swiss school of printing and packaging engineering.
+At the same time, he set up and ran Gresco SA, a consulting firm in Switzerland and France.
 He began his career with PricewaterhouseCoopers, where he handled major audit and evaluation projects.
-He then went on to teach at the Ecole Supérieure de Commerce (business school) in Lausanne.

-Michel Rochat is a graduate of HEC Lausanne and the Ecole polytechnique fédérale de Lausanne.
+Michel Rochat is a graduate of HEC Lausanne, Ecole polytechnique fédérale de Lausanne, Stanford and National University of Singapore.

 Chief Operating Officer & Deputy CEO

 After having completed his undergraduate degree in agricultural science in Paris, Maxime Medina obtained a post-graduate Business Analyst diploma in Geneva in information sciences.
-He further took executive courses in economics and management, in Europe, the Middle East and the United States.
+He further took executive courses in economics and management, in Europe, the Middle East and the United States, such as Leadership at the Stanford University Graduate School of Business (2015) and Innovation by Design at Insead Singapore (2021).

 Maxime Medina began his career as an IT engineer in the world of finance and private banking.
 Entrepreneur by nature, he set up his own business and marketed an innovative and pioneering development tool from the Israel technological universities throughout Switzerland.
 He then created a second company in the e-business sector.

-During this varied period, he was consulted by large firms such as the Safra group, Nestlé, Ringier, the United Nation Organization, Groupe E, the Swatch Group, Victorinox, Novartis, and cantonal authorities of Western Switzerland.
+During this varied period, he was consulted by large firms such as the Safra Group, Nestlé, Ringier, the United Nations, Groupe E, the Swatch Group, Victorinox, Novartis, and cantonal authorities of Western Switzerland.

 Chief Culture & Marketing Officer

-Pascal Gauthier joined Ecole hôtelière de Lausanne in 2013 as Director of Human Resources and has held the position of Chief Human Resources Officer for EHL Group since January 2016.
-Mr Gauthier was named Chief Culture and Marketing Officer in May 2019.
-In this new position, Mr Gauthier plays a crucial role in driving EHL brand strategy for the group and its entities as well as in the development strategy of the company by structuring the workforce, implementing modern Human Resources techniques, fostering internal communication to enable EHL to reinforce its position as an employer of reference on the national and international academic market, and creating and implementing synergies transversally between units to support growth and potential international development.
+Pascal Gauthier joined Ecole hôtelière de Lausanne in 2013 as Director of Human Resources.
+He has held the position of Chief Human Resources Officer for EHL Group since January 2016, and was named Chief Culture and Marketing Officer in May 2019.
+In this newest position Mr Gauthier plays a crucial role in driving EHL brand strategy for the group and its entities.
+He is also active in the development of company strategy by structuring the workforce, implementing modern human resources techniques and fostering internal and external communication.
+These actions enable EHL to nurture its network and reinforce its position not only as a ‘thought leader’ and center of expertise for the hospitality industry but as also as a major employer on the national and international academic market.
+These activities also help to create and implement synergies transversally between units, in order to support growth and potential international development.

-Before joining EHL, Mr Gauthier held until January 2013, the position of Corporate Vice President of Learning and Development for Hyatt Hotels Corporation – International Operations.
-He started his career with Hyatt in 1987 and was based at property level for 13 years, holding various training and human resources functions, including area roles, in countries such as Switzerland, Morocco, Saudi Arabia, French Polynesia or Spain.
-Since January 2000, he had moved to a divisional role as Director of Human Resources for Hyatt International (Europe Africa Middle East) LLC before taking, on a corporate level, the lead of the Learning & Development Division in 2010.
+Before joining EHL, Mr Gauthier held the position of Corporate Vice President of Learning and Development for Hyatt Hotels Corporation – International Operations until January 2013.
+He started his career with Hyatt in 1987 and was based at property level for 13 years, holding various training and human resources functions, including area roles, in countries such as Switzerland, Morocco, Saudi Arabia, French Polynesia and Spain.
+Since January 2000, he had moved to a divisional role as Director of Human Resources for Hyatt International (Europe Africa Middle East) LLC before taking on, at a corporate level, the lead of the Learning & Development Division in 2010.

-Mr Gauthier is passionate and has strong relational and tutoring skills; he loves communication, contacts and is a strong team player.
+Mr Gauthier is passionate and has strong relational and mentoring skills; he loves communication and is a strong team player.
+He is currently a member of the Lausanne Rotary Club and the Confrérie du Guillon, and holds a position on the Board of Prévotel.

 Chief Financial Officer